thousandroses/geneticsdiy/README.md

 A Project for creating genetic visualizations.
 See full blogpost here: https://medium.com/@thousandroses420/tutorial-launch-your-personal-genomics-cloud-app-in-15-min-aws-genetics-python-ml-b0d1540e6e70

+Edit: for some reason the ancestry repo is offline, so I'm using a mirror.
+I'm working on fixing the references.
+Sorry for the inconvenience.

 ## Deployment of pre-built code

 You're probably here from the Medium blog post.
 To deploy the pre-built code, follow the instructions from the blog-post from Section 4 of the blog-post onward, but instead